ProfTuan/AMIA-Latex-Template/readme.txt

 - Tuan Amith
 ************

-Files:
+Essential Files:

-amia.cls is a latex class file to produce a PDF in the format required by AMIA.
+* amia.cls is a latex class file to produce a PDF in the format required by AMIA.

-amia.tex is a latex document which can be used as example of use of amia.cls.
+* amia.tex is a latex document which can be used as example of use of amia.cls.
   In addition, the text in this file contains details about the AMIA format requirements.

+  If you use dvipdf to produce the final PDF, margins might not follow the instructions of the template.
+  You are advised to use "dvipdfm -p letter" instead.

-amia.bib is the latex bibliography file
+* amia.bib is the latex bibliography file
   It is important to keep the bibliography style "unsrt" so the references follow the citation order.